Haruma-K/EZAddresser/README.md

 </p>

-or

-Open Packages/manifest.json and add the following to the dependencies block.
+Or, open Packages/manifest.json and add the following to the dependencies block.

 ```json
 {